Batthyány tér 5 [map]

 Value for money: 6.5/10

-Batthyány.
+Take the red line to Batthyány.
 Go out onto the square and Nagymama's is near the market hall, next to Pizza Marzano.
 Other branches are here.

 Granny's pancakes, Nagmama palacsinta, najmama, palachinta, palacinta, palascinta, pancak.